 One of the most unique attributes here is that, while many identity theft protection apps can monitor your own social media feeds and flag inappropriate discussions (swearing, drug references or criminal behavior), Allstate Identity Protection goes much further and alerts you if you’ve been hacked.
 You can then investigate the issue and take control of your accounts again.

-Let’s be clear about one thing right away - we have not found any other free identity theft apps.
-There are a few that are extremely affordable, including Complete ID (which costs $8.99 per month if you are a Costco member) and Zander Identity Theft (which costs $6.25 per month if you pay for the entire year up front).
+There are a few products in this sector that are extremely affordable, including Complete ID (which costs $8.99 per month if you are a Costco member) and Zander Identity Theft (which costs $6.25 per month if you pay for the entire year up front).

-Allstate Identity Protection is free until January 1, so that makes it completely unique.
-Even after the free period, at $17.99 for the Premier plan, the app is still worth considering because of the added monitoring features and insurance.
+Allstate Identity Protection was actually free until January 1 2021, but even after the free period has ended, at $17.99 for the Premier plan, the app is still worth considering because of the added monitoring features and insurance.
 Norton LifeLock is still our top pick in the field, however.
-Even though it’s free, if your identity is compromised, you may want to consider the best paid products that cost more.

 If your main goal is to choose the best identity theft protection app available no matter the cost, then Allstate Identity Protection is not the best pick.
-In every other way possible - using the product for free this year, the added monitoring for social media and the Dark Web, and the identity theft insurance - Allstate Identity Protection is compelling.
+In every other way possible - the added monitoring for social media and the Dark Web, and the identity theft insurance - Allstate Identity Protection is compelling.

 - Also check out our complete list of the best identity theft protection services